skynet/astronomer-ee/docs/pages/guides/google-cloud.md

 `helm install -f config.yaml --namespace astronomer .`

+If you recieve any weird errors from helm, you may need to give Tiller access to the Kubernetes API.
+Check out [our post](/guides/helm) on setting helm up with the proper permissions.

 ## Test

 If everything went according to plan, you should be able to check the following URL's in your browser: